Sonnenhut/payara5-jsr325-bug/README.md

 Working around this issue seems to be to start the Job from within a `@Asynchronous` function.
 Change `USE_WORKAROUND` in the `Dockerfile` to `true` to test it out.
+This is not really a workaround as this will only sometimes work.
+When it doesn't (~20% of the time) the job fails with a NullPointerException (see below).

 #### Affected versions